 2) the ratio of these amino acids are similar to what is needed by our body (1).

 High biological value proteins are typically whey or milk protein based, but includes egg and some soy proteins as well.

-Plant based sources of protein are often missing essentials amino acids and are in a different ratio than what’s required by the body, making them lower in biological value (1).
-Not to say they are bad, as they can still be matched with a complimentary protein source to provide all essential amino acids between the two sources, but a larger quantity is likely needed as we don’t absorb these as well.
+Plant-based sources of protein are often missing essentials amino acids and are in a different ratio than what’s required by the body, making them lower in biological value (1).
+Not to say they are bad, as they can still be matched with a complementary protein source to provide all essential amino acids between the two sources, but a larger quantity is likely needed as we don’t absorb these as well.
 Plant-based protein powders are a good choice if you’re vegan or sensitive to lactose or milk proteins.

 Protein quality is also influenced by how fast it can be digested, meaning how quickly it can reach your muscles for synthesis and repair.
 Whey protein has both a high biological value and is rapidly digested, giving this protein powder a great big tick ✔️.

 Leucine is a particular amino acid that works as a catalyst for muscle protein synthesis.
 It’s one of the building blocks required, but it’s also the switch that turns on muscle protein synthesis.
 Look for a protein that contains 2-3g of Leucine per serve (1).
 This amount is normally found in 20-25g of high biological value protein (animal protein sources such as whey and meats), but is something to look for when buying a plant-based protein as it can be added.

 Protein powders advertised to have an ‘energising’ effect can sometimes contain caffeine and other random ingredients.
 If you’re an evening trainer and plan to use protein powder post-session, avoid a product that contains stimulants.
 Even small amounts of caffeine can compromise your sleep quality and impact your recovery (check out our previous blog on sleep and recovery).

 5. Beware of buzz words